-You need to find the right partner, if you are planning to have a baby, this is what Dating for a baby means.
-So you should date men or women who have the same intention as you have.
 You'd need to find this out soon, instead of getting involved and attached to a partner, maybe for a long time, and later realize it's no longer going to work because your partner doesn't want to have children.
 Even if the relationship lasts, the partner who wanted to have children will never be completely happy.

 At the beginning of a relationship everything seems so wonderful that one thinks it will always be like this and that your partner will change his or her mind and will want children later on.
 Unfortunately, it's when problems arise that you see the real character of your partner and how stable the relationship really is and a big disagreement on something like this it's very likely to cause arguments and problems.